-It should not be assumed that only pesticides registered for use on lemons are present in the test item.
+It should not be assumed that only pesticides registered for use on onion are present in the test item.

-8. One final form, Additional Information Requested, will be accessible after the deadline has passed.
-This Form will be available only for those laboratories that reported that they analysed a pesticide present in the test item but they did not detect it.
-If a laboratory accesses this Form and it is empty, this will mean that there is no need to enter further information.
-This Form will be available from 7th-13th March 2017.
+8. One final tab, Additional Info, will be accessible after the deadline for submission of results has passed.
+In this Form it will be possible to submit the method information of false negative results.
+It will be available from 31st March - 6th April 2020.
 Not all laboratories may need to fill this in.
 It will depend upon information reported on previous Forms.

 9. The Organiser will evaluate the results at the end of the proficiency test, once the deadline for receipt of results has passed.
-The Organiser will send all the participants the preliminary results, containing all the reported concentrations, in order to make sure that there was not any mistake from the Organisation side.
-After a stipulated deadline, the results will be evaluated and a preliminary report containing the preliminary assigned values and z scores will be sent to the participants.
-Finally, after evaluation by the Scientific Committee, the Final Report will be published online and a hard copy will be sent to each participant laboratory.
+When necessary, the Organiser will ask the participants by e-mail specific details about the methods of analysis used.
+A preliminary report containing the preliminary assigned values and z scores will be sent to the participants.
+Finally, after evaluation by the Scientific Committee, the Final Report will be published online, and a copy will be sent to each participant laboratory.
 This report will include information regarding the design of the test, the homogeneity and stability results, a statistical evaluation of the participant's results as well as graphical displays of the results and any conclusions.
 Results submitted by non-EU/EFTA laboratories might not always be used in the tables or figures in the final report.
 Further relevant information considered to be of value may also be included.